Building from the Box

 Use the versatile Box as your component foundation.

-This a follow up post exploring how the power of the sx prop can be used by a single component, the Box, to build up a system of common UI elements.
+This a follow up post exploring how the power of the

 The humble Box